There may be affiliate links in this post.

-This past Holiday, my friend and I decided to get creative and make DIY, homemade candles as gifts for people.
+This past Holiday, my friend and I decided to get creative and make DIY candles as gifts for people.
 It was such a rewarding experience to hand make candles for people we love, with our own mixes of Aromatherapy Essential Oil Blends.

 Fragrance is pretty personal but when mixing essential oils, you can use different premade aromatherapy blends or individual essential oils.

 One of my favorite scents is Happy Day.
 It’s a happiness-boosting essential oil blend, featuring certified-organic citrus oils like bergamot and grapefruit.
-Aromatherapy positively affects mood and alertness and can have many uses.
+Aromatherapy positively affects mood and alertness and can have many uses, especially homemade candles.

 How do Aromatherapy Bracelets and Blends work?
 As you can see in the image above, there are lava rocks that are porous, so when you dab on the essential oils, they pool in the crevasses and release a scent as you move.

-The Essential Oil Bracelet Blends are made specifically for the aromatherapy bracelets because they are higher in concentration.
+The Essential Oils are made specifically for the aromatherapy bracelets because they are higher in concentration.
 They are not meant to be used directly on the skin, but have worked well with my candles.
 The symbolic charms help to visualize your intentions.

 It’s pretty simple really.
 You just need a few items: soy candle wax, wicks, wax adhesive, and essential oil blends.
 I find old glass candle holders at thrift shops or Michael’s.
 You can even repurpose old was that your not using at home.
 Just scrape it out and reheat it in the microwave.

 You can buy everything on Amazon.
 This works for me.